allpix-squared/allpix-squared/src/modules/CSADigitizer/README.md

 * `response_function`: A 1-dimensional `ROOT::TFormula` \[[@rootformula]\] expression for the impulse response function.
 * `response_parameters`: Array of the parameters in the response function.
 The number of parameters given need to match up with the number of parameters in the formula.

+### Parameters for the graph model

+* `graph_file`: The path to the .csv file containing the graph of the response function.
+* `graph_time_unit`: Time unit in which the time on the response function graph is expressed.

 ### Plotting parameters